liseda-lab/kgsim-benchmark/README.md

 # Benchmark data sets for Knowledge Graph-based Similarity

-We  present  a  collection  of  21  benchmark  data  sets  that  aim  at  circumventing the difficulties in building benchmarks for large biomedical knowledge graphs by exploiting proxies for biomedical entity similarity.
+We  present  a  collection  of  21  benchmark  data  sets for evaluating semantic similarity measures for large biomedical knowledge graphs and ontologies.
+These datasets aim  at  circumventing the difficulties in building benchmarks for large biomedical knowledge graphs by exploiting proxies for biomedical entity similarity.
 An overview is shown below.

 ### Protein data sets
 We created two different types of data sets according to the following criteria: